 Hol Chan Marine Reserve is another great diving spot and it is located about 4 miles southeast of Ambergris Caye.
 Hol Chan is often referred to as ray alley, since you are highly likely to get to see shark rays in their natural environment.

-Elsewhere in this part of Belize there are some spectacular islands to visit and explore, with Ambergris Caye being a particularly popular destination, with some lovely beaches and a vibrant nightlife.
+Elsewhere in this part of Belize there are some spectacular islands to visit and explore, with Ambergris Caye being a particularly popular destination, with some lovely beaches and a vibrant nightlife as long as you follow the tipping rules in Belize.
 Caye Caulker is another island that is popular as prices are more competitive, while still offering a nice place to visit and explore.
 Most Belize itineraries are going to include some time in these areas, since the beaches and the nightlife there are a highlight of the country.

 Prices for accommodation in this area can vary significantly, and especially when visiting Belize City it is worth checking the location and reviews of the accommodation options, including AirBnB options.